 As a constituent, your elected officials pay attention to your opinions.
 Action alerts are a simple yet effective way to have your voice heard.
 Complete the action alerts here to tell your elected officials why these issues matter to you, and encourage your colleagues and friends to join you.

-Encourage Your Senator to Support Dreamers
+Encourage Your Senators to Support Dreamers

 Senator Richard Durbin (D-IL) and Senator Lindsay Graham (R-SC) introduced S. 874, the Dream Act of 2019, which would provide permanent legal protections and a path to citizenship for individuals commonly referred to as Dreamers.
 This bipartisan legislation, if signed into law, would allow these individuals to remain in the US and pursue their education and careers without the threat of deportation.